rajansawhney/lab-week8/README.md

 # ICS 212
-## Lab - Week 7
+## Lab - Week 9

 # Functions

 ### Assignment:
-- Update average.c and 3d-array.c following assignment description provided in LabAssignment_Week7.pdf (uploaded on Laulima) - graded
+- Update programs following assignment description provided in LabAssignment_Week9.pdf (uploaded on Laulima)

+**NOTE**:
-**NOTE**: Github is not a place to test your code.
+- Github is not a place to test your code.
 Test it on your machines first.
-Autograding will be disabled if you exceed 10 commits.
-We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.
+Do not exceed 10 commits.
+If you exceed 10 commits, your grade will be penalized.
+- Do not edit Makefile, test.sh, and files in test folder

 ### Steps to submit changes:
 1. Click on desired .c to open file